coleanthony1990/soupwarts/README.md

 ### Wins
 - Effectively self-teaching and implementing a new technology
 - Positive group dynamics
-- Full funcationality and navigability
+- Full functionality and navigability
 - Daily standups
 - Agile working process